 About the Park

-Chickasaw State Park was named for the Chickasaw Indians who once inhabited West Tennessee and North Mississippi.
+Chickasaw State Park was named for the Chickasaw Tribe who once inhabited West Tennessee and North Mississippi.
 The 1,400 acres of land located in West Tennessee along the border of Hardeman and Chester Counties was one of Tennessee’s 20 New Deal-era state parks.
 The territory became a state park in 1955 when all park duties returned to state control, and the park and forest lands were deeded to the state.

 The park is situated on some of the highest terrain in west Tennessee.
 Of the area’s 14,384 acres of timberland, 1,280 acres are used for recreation.
-Chickasaw State Park offers various activities for visitors to embark on including more than four miles of easy to moderate hiking trails and bicycle friendly roads.
+Chickasaw State Park offers various activities for visitors to embark on including more than four miles of easy to moderate hiking trails and bicycle-friendly roads.
 Guests can utilize the rowboats and pedal boats available for rent on Lake Placid.READ MORE

 The upcoming events calendar is the perfect place to find festivals, guided trips and more.